Hertsmere: Political control

 The council went under no overall control at the 2023 election.
 Prior to that election the Conservatives had held a majority of the seats on the council since 1999.
 Whilst the Conservatives were still the largest party on the council, a Labour and Liberal Democrat coalition formed to take control of the council instead.
+They currently operate as a minority administration, with a total of 19 members out of Hertsmere’s 39 councillors.
 Labour group leader Jeremy Newmark became leader of the council and Liberal Democrat group leader Paul Richards became deputy leader of the council.
-Newmark narrowly survived a vote of no confidence in his leadership when a call from the Conservative group for Newmark to resign lost by a single vote at a council meeting on Wednesday, March 26.
+Newmark narrowly survived a vote of no confidence in his leadership when a call from the Conservative group for Newmark to resign lost by a single vote at a council meeting on Wednesday, 26 March 2025.

 The first elections to Hertsmere District Council were held in 1973, initially acting as a shadow authority alongside the outgoing authorities until the new arrangements took effect on 1 April 1974.
 Political control since 1974 has been as follows: